osvasali/my-coe332-hws/homework05/README.md

       `$ localhost:<your flask port number>/data?start=<starting index> -X GET`.
 Replace `<starting index>` with a number from 1 to 300

-      -output a shortened version of data set -includes the start index at the end of output message
+      - output a shortened version of data set
+      - includes the start index at the end of output message

       ```
       [username@isp02 homework05]$ curl localhost:5027/data?start=299 -X GET